BR

 The purpose of this page is to serve as my digital journal.
 I want a place to document what I’m building so I can recreate anything I’ve done before and share what I learn with others.

 Before I got into homelabbing, the main problem I wanted to solve was building my own “cloud.”
-That idea, plus a few conversations with coworkers, lots of YouTube videos, and many weekends spent rebuilding my homelab after I bricked something, led me here.
+That idea, plus a few conversations with coworkers, lots of YouTube videos, and too many instances were I would have to start completely over from a fresh install of my hypervisor or OS.

 Homelab Hardware